cleemesser/doingmath/README.md

   sage as pip installable modules
 - [think DSP book and code](https://github.com/AllenDowney/ThinkDSP) a nice exmaple of an interactive coding approach to signal processing.
+- [cadabra](https://cadabra.science/) a computer algebra system optimized for field theory input is tex-inspired, programmable in python, C++
 #### visualization libraries for illustrating math concepts
 - [sympy-plot-backends](https://sympy-plot-backends.readthedocs.io)
   - I especially like the [complex